tbn2norris/reposityory/README.md

 Hello, my name is JeDonovan Kyle Otey, and I also am a CS major at Albany State University.
 My hobbies include listening to new music, gaming, and coding in my spare time.
 Coincidentally, my favorite color is blue as well...

+## Project 1
+(JeDonovan) I am not allowed to create issues, I believe it has to be done by the repo owner.
+This is simply testing my ability to push changes to the new branch (branch1)